niklasae/bootstrap/README.md

 ## The following packages has to be configured manually

-* Configure Parcellite
+* Configure ClipIt/Parcellite
-* Configure Synapse
+* Configure Albert/Synapse

 ## Other